open-learning-exchange/open-learning-exchange.github.io/pages/raspberrypi.md

 Since ole--vagrant-treehouses creates a virtual machine, it works on all platforms such as Mac OSX, Windows, and Linux, but requires that the system supports virtualization.
 This also means that it will use extra resources in terms of memory, hdd space, and CPU cycles.
 Including this option meant that anyone can create an image for the Raspberry Pi.

+### Pre-requisites
+Testing the custom treehouse-builder image
+* Any RPI for testing the microSD card
+* A class10 microSD card (minimum 8 Gb)
+* microSD card reader/writer for writing the new image to the class10 microSD card

+Building the image with treehouse-builder:
+* Ubuntu or Debian based Linux distribution (Other distros are untested)
+* An Internet connection

+Building the treehouse-builder image with ole--vagrant-treehouses:
+* A virtualization enabled computer (If you could run the vagrant tutorial without problems, then this is fine.)
+* Vagrant & Virtualbox
+* 8 Gb of harddrive space
+* 4 Gb of memory
+* An Internet connection

 ### Brief rundown of treehouse-builder
 Below we have a short step-by-step rundown of how the treehouse-builder works: